Terms and Conditions for the supply of goods and services.

 Any individual or group refused entry or removed from the site for any of the above reasons will not be entitled to a refund of all or part of any monies already paid.

-To prevent offensive weapons or dangerous articles from being taken into Jodrell Bank, visitors are admitted subject to a condition that, if requested to do so, they will allow themselves and/or their belongings to be searched by Jodrell Bank staff.
+To prevent offensive weapons or dangerous articles from being taken into Jodrell Bank Centre for Engagement, visitors are admitted subject to a condition that, if requested to do so, they will allow themselves and/or their belongings to be searched by Jodrell Bank Centre for Engagement staff.

 Jodrell Bank Policies

-• Jodrell Bank accepts no responsibility for injury to any member of your party during your visit, unless this is as a result equipment failure
+• Jodrell Bank Centre for Engagement accepts no responsibility for injury to any member of your party during your visit, unless this is as a result of equipment failure

-• It is prohibited to take into Jodrell Bank any pets or animals of any nature, with the exception of guide dogs
+• It is prohibited to take into the Centre any pets or animals of any nature, with the exception of assistance dogs.
+We currently accept assistance dogs (which includes Autism Dogs) accredited by Assistance Dogs UK, these are listed here.

-• Commercial photography and audio or visual recording of any kind are all strictly prohibited, unless prior authorisation has been obtained from Jodrell Bank.
-Photographs for personal use may be taken
+• Commercial photography and audio or visual recording of any kind are all strictly prohibited, unless prior authorisation has been obtained from Jodrell Bank Centre for Engagement.
+Photographs or videos for personal use may be taken.

 • Buggies and pushchairs are left unattended at their owner’s risk, and any baggage left unattended may be removed for security reasons

-• Jodrell Bank accepts no responsibility for damage to or loss of personal property brought into the attraction
+• Jodrell Bank Centre for Engagement accepts no responsibility for damage to or loss of personal property brought into the attraction

 • Jodrell Bank is a radio silent zone.
 The use of mobile phones is prohibited on site.

 • For technical or operational reasons, some facilities may be removed, altered or closed at any time.
-Jodrell Bank reserves the right to alter programme details if at any time it is deemed necessary or appropriate to do so due to circumstances beyond our reasonable control
+Jodrell Bank Centre for Engagement reserves the right to alter programme details if at any time it is deemed necessary or appropriate to do so due to circumstances beyond our reasonable control

 In making a donation (including a Gift Aid contribution to on-line ticket(s)) through this website you are donating, unless otherwise stated, to the University of Manchester, a registered charity by Royal Charter (RC00797, and charitable tax exemption number XR82062).
-This is the charity that runs the Jodrell Bank.
+This is the charity that runs the Jodrell Bank Centre for Engagement.

 3. HOW WE USE YOUR PERSONAL INFORMATION